sonata-nfv/son-monitor-probe/README.md

 To contribute to the development of the monitoring probes you have to fork the repository, commit new code and create pull requests.

 ## License
-SONATA monitoring probes are published under Apache 2.0 license.
+Monitoring probes are published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 #### Lead Developers
 The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.